 Unfortunately for those that have failed to maintain compliance, many HIPAA violations result in multimillion-dollar financial settlements that leave the offending health-care organization reeling.
 Fresenius Medical Care North America settled its case with OCR for $3.5 million.
 Memorial Healthcare System, which was penalized for insufficient ePHI access controls, was charged a penalty of $5.5 million.
 Providers understand the urgency.

-Here are a few HIPAA compliance best practices that every health-care organization should follow.
+Here we would like to share a HIPAA compliance guide with best practices that every health-care organization should follow.

 >> Continue reading in Channel Partners Online